aws-samples/aws-cdk-lambda-container/README.md

 This blog post discusses the architecture and implementation of an HTTP API that is backed by two AWS Lambda functions packaged as a container image.
 These Lambda functions use the AWS SDK to retrieve data from a backend Amazon DynamoDB table.
 We use [AWS CDK](https://aws.amazon.com/cdk/) for the  implementation of this architecture.

+We will also discuss the new AWS Lambda 1ms Billing Granularity that adds to the cost savings for customers.

 ## Prerequisites
 In order to implement the instructions laid out in this post, you will need the following: